You are here

 - Other technical information that can be used (or be adapted for use) to design, engineer, produce, manufacture, operate, repair, overhaul, or reproduce any military or space equipment or technology concerning such equipment

-U-M maintains an approved Military Critical Technical Agreement (Form DD2345) with the JCO.
-Always work with the U-M Export Control Officer prior to attending a meeting/conference where unclassified technical data will be disclosed to:
+If you are required to use U-M’s DD2345 always work with the U-M Export Control Officer prior to attending a meeting/conference where unclassified technical data will be disclosed in order to:

-- Obtain U-M's JCP certification number for use on meeting/conference registration forms, etc.
+- Obtain U-M's number for use on meeting/conference registration forms, etc.

-- Establish a Technology Control Plan (TCP) for the receipt and management of any export controlled data or materials from the meeting/conference
+- Discuss the future need for and establishment of a Technology Control Plan (TCP) to manage any export controlled data or materials from the meeting/conference

-U-M's preferred process is to have the meeting/conference organizers mail the unclassified technical data to the U-M Export Control Officer to ensure appropriate access, per the investigator's TCP.
-If you bring any unclassified technical data, or any material labeled "export controlled" back with you from a meeting/conference, contact the U-M Export Control Officer for guidance.
+If you bring any unclassified technical data, or any material labeled "export controlled" back with you from a meeting/conference, immediately contact the U-M Export Control Officer for guidance.